Jane Stuart: Early years and education

 Gilbert Stuart believed that true talent did not need instruction, so he did not give his daughter lessons.
 Instead, Jane learned painting skills by watching him and copying his style, and through lessons by instructors or her brother Charles.
 She was kept busy by her father grinding paints and filling in backgrounds of his paintings.
 Stuart later said that she would have preferred it if her father had given her training.

 She completed many of her father's partially finished paintings and made her own paintings.
 Affectionately called "boy" by her father, she was considered by him to be a better painter than he was at the same age.
 He wanted to, but was unable to, send her to London to study with George Downey.
 About 1820, she made a portrait of George Washington.
 It is held at the Kemper Art Museum of the Washington University in St. Louis.
+Also in 1820, Jane Stuart painted a copy of her father's "Washington at Dorchester Heights," which resides in the Old Colony House in Newport, Rhode Island.

 Her father died in 1828.
 He was not good at managing money and when he died, his family was left in extreme poverty.
 The Boston Athenæum held a benefit exhibition of 250 his works in August 1828 in an effort to provide financial aid for the family.

 Stuart opened a studio in Boston and began working as an artist to support her family.
 Three of her siblings—Elizabeth, Emma and an unnamed brother—were committed to psychiatric hospitals following her father's death.